ohscar/rmalloc/doc/paper/simulating-locking.rst

     28 | {(c 10 7) (d 3 17) (e 5 20) (f 3 25)} |
          {(b 2 13) (a 5 15) (d 3 0) (e 5 28-20-5=3}

-At end, any remaining live handles (due to missing frees) are moved to the dead set.
+At the end, any remaining live handles (due to missing frees) are moved to the dead set.

-This algorithm is *O(m) + O(n)*.
+This algorithm is *O(m) + O(n)*, down from *(Om*n)*.

 ..
 XXX - is it O(m) + O(n)?

 Lifetime Visualization
 ========================
-A block with a lifetime close to the total number of operations is considered to be a long lifetime and therefore created in the beginning of the application's lifetime.
-The *macro* lifetime of a block is the relation between all ops within its lifetime through the total ops count of the application.
+A block with a lifetime close to the total number of operations is considered to have a long lifetime and therefore created in the start of the application.
+The *macro* lifetime of a block is the relation between all ops within its lifetime and the total ops count of the application.
 A block with a small macro lifetime therefore is an object that has a short life span, whereas a block with a large macro lifetime is an object with a large life span.
 Typically a large value for macro lifetime means it's a global object and can be modelled as such.

-A coarse locking lifetime based on the macro lifetime, with a threshold of 50%, is calculated at memtrace-to-ops translation time, as described in section :ref:`translating-memory-access-data-to-ops` above.
-The threshold value 50% is chosen from the assumption that any object that has more than half of all memory accesses in one iteration of a loop is the primary object on which the loop operates.
+A coarse locking lifetime based on the macro lifetime, with a threshold of 50%, is calculated at memtrace-to-ops translation time, as described in Section :ref:`translating-memory-access-data-to-ops` above.
+The threshold value 50% is based on the assumption that any object that has more than half of all memory accesses in one iteration of a loop is the primary object on which the loop operates.

-Depending on the relation between ops accessing the block in question and ops accessing other objects the access pattern of the object can be modeled.
-For example, if an object has 100 ops within its lifetime and 10 of them are its own and 90 are others', the object would probably be locked at each access, whereas if it was the other way around, it is more likely that the object is locked throughout its entire lifetime.
+Based on the relation between ops accessing the block in question and ops accessing other objects the access pattern of the object can be modeled.
+For example, if an object has 100 ops within its lifetime, 90 of them its own and 10 others, chances are it's an inner loop where the object is locked from its creation to its destruction.
+Similarly, an object that is accessed few times during its lifetime, compared to all others, would be locked as-needed.
 Calculating lifetime requires a full opsfile, including all access ops.

-It turns out that for some (larger) applications, lifetimes are highly clustered for the short-lived objects, as seen in Figure :ref:`appendixhistogram01000`.
-This is calculated by the tool ``translate-ops-to-histogram.py`` as described in section :ref:`lifetime-calculation` below and visualised here.
+It turns out that for some (larger) applications, lifetimes of short-lived objects are highly clustered, as seen in Figure :ref:`appendixhistogram01000`.
+This is calculated by the tool ``translate-ops-to-histogram.py`` as described in Section :ref:`lifetime-calculation` below and visualised here.

 .. figure:: graphics/result-soffice-macro-histogram-0-1000.png
    :scale: 50%